makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 > Alexa, ask Movie Facts about Titanic

 Alexa should respond with some facts about the movie ‘Titanic’.
-Then, our users should be able to ask context-based questions, such as:
+Then, our users should be able to ask context-based questions _without restating the Invocation Name 'Movie Facts'_, such as:

-> Alexa, who directed that
+> Who directed that

-> Alexa, who starred in that
+> Who starred in that

 Alexa should respond with the director of ‘Titanic’, and a cast list.